vidarn/3ds_max_dynamic_load_sample/README.md

 This is how I usually set up my CMakeFile to allow switching between dynamic loading and regular calls:
 ```
 set (DYNAMIC_LOAD_SOURCES
-	"SampleGUP_dynamic.cpp"
+	"Sample_dynamic.cpp"
 )

 set (SRC
 	"DllEntry.cpp"
-	"SampleGUP.cpp"
+	"Sample.cpp"
 	"dynamic_load.c"
 )
 ```
-The files listed under DYNAMIC_LOAD_SOURCES contain functions that will be included in the dynamic dll I then add a CMake option to enable or disable dynamic loading>
+The files listed under DYNAMIC_LOAD_SOURCES contain functions that will be included in the dynamic dll.
+I then add a CMake option to enable or disable dynamic loading:
 ```
 set(3DSMAX_DYNAMIC_LOAD false CACHE STRING "Compile to dynamic dll (for development)")
 ```